autc04/Retro68/gcc/gcc/config/aarch64/aarch64-sme.md

 ;; You should have received a copy of the GNU General Public License ;; along with GCC; see the file COPYING3.
 If not see ;; <http://www.gnu.org/licenses/>.

+;; Code organization: See block comment at the top of aarch64.md.

 ;; The file is organised into the following sections (search for the full ;; line):